Bogdan-Lyashenko/Under-the-hood-ReactJS/stack/book/Part-7.md

 ### Back to the beginning

 After mounting as result of method execution we have HTML elements which are ready to be set into a document.
-Actually, `markup` (1), generated but `mountComponent`, despite how it’s named, not actually HTML markup, it’s a data structure with fields `children`, `node` (actually DOM node), etc. But, we have our HTML element to put into the container (that one, specified as the container in `ReactDOM.rener` call).
+Actually, `markup` (1), generated but `mountComponent`, despite how it’s named, not actually HTML markup, it’s a data structure with fields `children`, `node` (actually DOM node), etc. But, we have our HTML element to put into the container (that one, specified as the container in `ReactDOM.render` call).
 While putting it into DOM, React will erase everything that was there before. `DOMLazyTree`(2) is utils class to perform some operations with tree data structures, which we actually do during work with DOM.

 So, in the end, the last thing `parentNode.insertBefore(tree.node)`(3).
 Where `parentNode` is container `div` node and `tree.node` is actually our `ExampleAppliication` div node.
 Nice, HTML elements created during mounting finally were inserted into document.